 Depending on your type of extraction solvent, there can be few or many variables that affect its solvation power.
 Liquids are primarily affected by temperature, of which decreasing negatively affects their convective mass transfer capabilities.
 Supercritical fluids are affected equally by co-solvent composition, temperature, and pressure.

 Considering that individual manipulation of these three parameters could result in completely different values for solvation power, the amount of combinations for manipulating supercritical fluid solvents is multiples compared to liquid solvents.
-There is already confirmed literature³ of differences in CBD and THC solubility in supercritical carbon dioxide at varying temperatures and pressures.
-With research on hemp and cannabis being banned for decades, it’s only a matter of time.
+There is already confirmed literature³ of differences in CBD solubility in supercritical carbon dioxide at varying temperatures and pressures.
+With research on hemp being banned for decades, it’s only a matter of time.

 – Aaron Iwen, MS Chemical Engineering

 Want to know more about the benefits of supercritical CO2 extraction?
 Contact us or give us a call at 651-600-0036.

 1. “Production of solid lipid nanoparticles with a supercritical fluid assisted process.”
 The Journal of Supercritical Fluids.
 Accessed 23 Apr.
 2020